hannahtrn/power-outages-analysis/README.md

 **1 quantitative feature** (`TOTAL.PRICE`) and **1 nominal feature** (`CLIMATE.REGION`, one-hot encoded into 7 dummy columns).
 All steps are implemented in a single `sklearn Pipeline`.

-**Why these features?** Climate region captures systematic demand differences (e.g., the South uses far more electricity for cooling than the Northwest). `TOTAL.PRICE` is the average electricity price in a state — a key economic driver of consumption, known at the state-year level before any outage.
+**Why these features?** Climate region captures systematic demand differences (e.g., the South uses far more electricity for cooling than the Northwest). `TOTAL.PRICE` is the average electricity price in a state, a key economic driver of consumption known at the state-year level before any outage.

 **Performance:**